magento/magento2/app/code/Magento/ProductAlert/README.md

 This module enables product alerts, which allow customers to sign up for emails about product price or stock status changes.

+## Customer account — My Product Alerts

+When price and/or stock alerts are enabled in configuration, customers see a **My Product Alerts** link in the account navigation.
+The page lists current price and stock subscriptions with per-row and unsubscribe-all actions.
+Old URLs `productalert/customer/price` and `productalert/customer/stock` redirect to the combined index.
+Email unsubscribe URLs stay compatible with existing links (`unsubscribe/price`, `priceAll`, `stockAll`, and stock single via `unsubscribe/email`).

 ## Installation

 Before installing this module, note that this module is dependent on the following modules: